What is a Curve card?

 There's the option to pay £9.99 a month for the Curve black card, which will give access to Curve Cash (which lets you earn cashback on your purchases).
 The most expensive card is £14.99 – however don't write it off straight away, as it does have some big benefits, especially if you're a keen traveller.

 Curve Cash allows you to earn cashback on purchases you make with a Curve card.
 A loyalty scheme, if you please.

-For the first 30 days that you're a customer with Curve, you'll have the chance to earn 1% cashback in Curve Cash on all of your purchases!
-After this, you'll require the black Curve card or the metal Curve card to earn Curve Cash to spend as you wish.
+However, you'll require the black Curve card or the metal Curve card to earn Curve Cash to spend as you wish.

 For the black card, you're able to select three retailers and for the metal card, you can select six retailers from which to earn cashback.
 You can choose from over 100 stores, including Deliveroo, Uber and Amazon.